blincx/18daycycle/README.md

 ## Running in debug mode

-Either change DEBUGSWITCH in 18daycycle.py, or supply "debug" argument to your normal call from the command line.
+Either change `DEBUGSWITCH` in `18daycycle.py`, or supply "debug" argument to your normal call from the command line.

-Leaving it in DEBUG mode will log several lines per request, be wary of overloading disk space.
+Leaving it in `DEBUG` mode will log several (>6) lines per request, be wary of overloading disk space.

 ## Unit tests